Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 1. From the output, it is evident that Alice's changes and Bob's changes don't overlap.
 Now Alice can _stash_ her changes. [`git stash`](https://git-scm.com/docs/git-stash) saves the state of the working tree and index by making a couple of temporary commits.
 Think of the stash as a way to save your current work while you do something else, without making a "real" commit or affecting your repository history.

 	> In reality, Alice should have stashed or committed her changes before she tried to pull.
-Pulling to a "dirty" working tree is risky, because it can do things from which you can't recover.
+Pulling to a "dirty" working tree is risky, because it can do things from which you can't easily recover.

 	Use the following command to stash Alice's changes: